Best Travel Pants for Women 2022

-Stuck in coach (and definitely not going to be changing into those comfy first class pajamas on that long flight)?
+Stuck in coach (and definitely not going to be changing into those comfy first class pajamas for your long flight)?
 Looking for wrinkle free, versatile pants for exploring that have a little more polish than leggings or sweats?
 We’ve got you covered!

 We’ve divided this article up into categories, with plenty of examples of our favorite types of the best travel pants for women: technical pants, elastic waist pants, and culottes.

 Technical pants are travel and outdoor sports pants made of high-tech fibers.
 They’re good for travel because they’re comfortable, stretchy, and don’t hold wrinkles.
 We’ve included a variety of technical travel pants in the list below, but my personal preference is for the sleeker styles that look a little more dressy.

 Yes, this is a pretty broad category, but there’s some specific criteria to look for in order to find the best travel pants: you want elastic waist pants with enough tailoring or structure that they don’t look like pajamas.
 Think nicer fabrics (avoiding sweats!), and sophisticated prints or darker hues.

 The one comfy pant I swear by for those long hauls in coach is Lands End’s Starfish pants.
 They’re basically tailored sweats that can easily be dressed up a little, and (this is so difficult to find!), they come in petite sizes!

 Taller gals may find they have a little more leeway here in choosing wider leg pants while still looking polished, but everyone should consider balancing out a voluminous leg with a more fitted or structured top.